armory-io/armory-stack/README.md

 ## End-to-end tests

-When Astrolabe opens a PR against this repo we treat it as a Release Candidate (RC), so we run an End to End test suit to validate the new service version against the current stack.
+When Astrolabe opens a PR against this repo we treat it as a Release Candidate (RC), so we run an End to End test suite to validate the new service version against the current stack.

 ### Armory End-to-end Pipelines

-The `Deploy Test Staging` job is responsible to deploy the new service version into SaaS staging, the SaaS staging environment has a Spinnaker instance with the service versions described in the [stack.yml](https://github.com/armory-io/armory-stack/blob/master/stack.yml).
+The `Deploy Test Staging` job is responsible for deploy the new service version into SaaS staging.
+The SaaS staging environment has a Spinnaker instance with the service versions described in the [stack.yml](https://github.com/armory-io/armory-stack/blob/master/stack.yml).
 The configuration for the SaaS staging env is located in the [spinnaker-saas](https://github.com/armory-io/spinnaker-saas/tree/master/hosted-core-infrastructure/spinnaker-staging) repo.

 We use a Spinnaker [pipeline](https://spinnaker-staging.cloud.armory.io/#/applications/stagingcd/executions?pipeline=Deploy%20Spinnaker%20into%20SaaS%20Staging) in staging to deploy the new service version.